Conduent Breach Exposes Data From Government Programs

 Human Services.
 But behind the scenes, a private corporation was touching every

-company.
-They just did it.
-The Breach Nobody Wanted to Talk About The timeline of this breach reads like a masterclass in corporate damage
+private contractor processes their data.
+How the Breach Expanded The timeline of this breach reads like a masterclass in corporate damage

 control: Date / Event